seanmfox/trail-finder/README.md

 This app is a component of the Udacity Front-End Nanodegree program.
 Special attention in this project was given to building an app from scratch utilizing the React library as well as incorporating external APIs.

+## Live Site

+The site can be accessed at https://trail-finder.netlify.com/.

 ## How to run

 ### `npm start`